Skip to content

 • To apply for Work Within Road Reserve consent, you will need:

-• a copy of your public liability insurance to the value of at least $10 million
+• a copy of your Public Liability insurance certificate to the value of at least $10 million

-• a copy of the letter to residents who will be affected by the closure (you can use our resident notification letter template (DOC 23Kb)
+• a copy of the letter to residents who will be affected by the closure (you can use our: resident notification letter template (DOC 23Kb (DOC 23Kb))

 • the date(s) and times the closure will occur